 |Wyndham Garden at Palmas del Mar||5.7||SW||Hotel|

-One of the tastiest ways to compliment a balmy beach afternoon is to eat at a local restaurant, where you can get a taste of the local fare, without having to stray too far.
-One of the closest places to eat is.
+One of the best ways to round off a laid-back trek to the beach is to try an area restaurant, where you can dive into Puerto Rico's specialty dishes, within just a few miles of this shoreline.
+One of the nearest restaurants is.
 The restaurant offers a menu of Creole food.
-They're also renowned for their seafood.
+They're perhaps most famous, though, for their seafood.

-The following table provides a list of nearby dining options.
+The following table provides a list of nearby restaurants.